RootBugs/k4rn-portfolio/docs/API.md

-Returns the current status of the service.  <!-- TODO: validation -->
+Returns the current status of the service.  <!-- TODO: validation -->  <!-- optimize: cleanup -->